-Everyone knows technology moves fast, but the way that broadband internet and TV entertainment have so quickly merged together over the past half a decade has been astonishing even to seasoned observers.
-Only a few years ago, you’d have your TV in the lounge room viewing free to air or Foxtel, and your PC in the study connected to the internet.
+Everyone knows technology moves fast, but the way that broadband internet and TV entertainment have so quickly merged together over the past half a decade has been astonishing.

 Of course, this means you’ve got more than just one service to maintain as you jump into the modern connected TV world.
-Not only do you need subscriptions to your premium TV platform of choice, but you also need a broadband connection capable enough to handle it.
+Not only do you need subscriptions to your streaming services of choice, but you also need a broadband connection good enough to handle it.
 You want it to be as fast as possible to cope with multiple family members streaming at the same time, and you want unlimited data so you don’t need to worry about using too much when you settle in for a weekend bingeing 11 seasons of The Big Bang Theory on Netflix or every episode of Game of Thrones on your Foxtel iQ4 box.

 How to Bundle and Save

 You’re probably used to seeing bundles being offered from the times you’ve shopped for a phone or broadband plan before, and they’re great – you get a package of services for a defined monthly price that can save you both money and hassle.
-But it’s only relatively recently that we’ve started seeing bundling extended to TV services on a wide scale; it’s been done by some providers for a while in a fairly low-key manner, but these days, if you want to get set up with Netflix, Stan, Foxtel or Fetch, you’re going to fine there’s a bundle for it and you’ll very likely be pleasantly surprised by the price.
+But it’s only relatively recently that we’ve started seeing bundling extended to TV services on a wide scale; these days, if you want to get set up with Netflix, Stan, Foxtel or Fetch, you’re going to find there’s a bundle for it.

 Best TV Bundle for Netflix Fans

-That’s where Foxtel’s Netflix integration comes into play, and while you can grab Foxtel with Netflix bundled in for a keen $61/month, it’s when you add Foxtel NBN broadband that the package comes together.
-You can bundle the Foxtel Plus package (including premium drama channel Fox Showcase) with the latest iQ4 box, a 50 Mbps NBN broadband connection with unlimited data, and a Netflix HD subscription that you can use on the iQ4 as well as your own devices – all for $136 a month.
+That’s where Foxtel’s Netflix integration comes into play, and while you can grab Foxtel with Netflix bundled in for a keen $63/month, it’s when you add Foxtel NBN broadband that the package comes together.
+You can bundle the Foxtel Plus package (including premium drama channel Fox Showcase) with the latest iQ4 box, a 50 Mbps NBN broadband connection with unlimited data, and a Netflix HD subscription that you can use on the iQ4 as well as your own devices – all for $138 a month.
 That’s a great money-saving option which sets you up with limitless entertainment and rock-solid fast broadband, all in one go.
-Depending on Foxtel’s current offers, these prices can get way cheaper when locked into 12 months.
+Depending on Foxtel’s current offers, these prices can get way cheaper, so be sure to check for the latest deals.

 Best TV Bundles for Sport Fanatics